zurutech/zurutech.github.io/_posts/2020-08-03-making-a-leader-part-3.md

 TODO IMAGE

 ## Communication to the next level
 In the previous articles, I talked about how communication is essential to leading for various reasons.
-However, there is one thing that can make the difference between a good communicator and an excellent communicator: the ability to motivate others.
+However, there is one thing that can make the difference between a good communicator and an excellent communicator: the ability to motivate and coach others.
 Everyone can be a good leader by being a good communicator without motivating others, and it is okay.
 However, if you can make them passionate about what they do, this can make the difference.
 If you can motivate your teams, with words and by examples, they will be more responsible, passionate, and less stressed.